Employee Portal

 Solution

-A mobile-first service employee experience, this product consolidates multiple previously used methods, to manage employee preferences and scheduling, into a single, efficient workflow.
-This streamlines scheduling, using techniques to increase data input quality.
-Accommodates employee preferences, by empowering employee’s with greater control and insights for balancing work and life commitments.
-In turn this approach also delivers accurate and timely employee scheduling data to managers.
+A mobile-first service employee experience.
+The product consolidates multiple previously used methods (digital and paper based) to manage employee preferences and scheduling.
+Bringing them into a single, efficient workflow.
+I streamlined the scheduling process using techniques to increase data input quality, such as having key confirmation steps.
+The product accommodates employee preferences, by empowering employee’s with greater control and insights.
+This approach also delivers accurate and timely employee scheduling data to managers.

 Result